-\paragraph{Baselines} We compare \model with both supervised and unsupervised baselines.
+\paragraph{Baselines.} We compare \model with both supervised and unsupervised baselines.
 For HybridQA, we first include the two supervised baselines \textit{Table-Only} and \textit{Passage-Only} in~\citet{DBLP:conf/emnlp/ChenWH20}, which only rely on the tabular information or the textual information to find the answer.
 As we are the first to target unsupervised QA on HybridQA, there is no existing unsupervised baseline for direct comparison.
 Therefore, we construct a strong baseline \textit{QDMR-to-Question} that generate questions from Question Decomposition Meaning Representation (QDMR)~\cite{DBLP:journals/tacl/WolfsonGGGGDB20}, a logical representation specially designed for multi-hop questions.
 We first generate QDMR expressions from the input (table, text) using pre-defined templates and then train a Seq2Seq model~\cite{DBLP:journals/corr/BahdanauCB14} to translate QDMR into question.
-Further details on this baseline are in Appendix~\ref{sec:qdmr_to_question}.
+Details of this baseline are introduced in Appendix~\ref{app:qdmr_to_question}.
 For HotpotQA, we introduce three unsupervised baselines. \textit{SQuAD-Transfer} trains SpanBERT on SQuAD and then transfers it for multi-hop QA. \textit{Bridge-Only} / \textit{Comparison-Only} use only the bridge-type / comparison-type questions by \model to train the QA model.

-\paragraph{Performance Comparison} Table~\ref{tbl:hybrid_performance} and Table~\ref{tbl:hotpot_performance} summarizes the QA performance on HybridQA and HotpotQA, respectively.
-For HybridQA in Table~\ref{tbl:hybrid_performance}, we use the reported performance of \textsc{HYBRIDER} as the supervised benchmark (S3) and apply the same model setting of \textsc{HYBRIDER} to train the unsupervised version, \textit{i.e.}, using our generated QA pairs $\mathcal{Q}_{txt \rightarrow tbl}$ (Z2) and $\mathcal{Q}_{hybrid}$ (Z3) as the training data.
+\paragraph{Performance Comparison.} Table~\ref{tbl:hybrid_performance} and Table~\ref{tbl:hotpot_performance} summarizes the QA performance on HybridQA and HotpotQA, respectively.
+For HybridQA, we use the reported performance of \textsc{HYBRIDER} as the supervised benchmark (S3) and apply the same model setting of \textsc{HYBRIDER} to train the unsupervised version, \textit{i.e.}, using our generated QA pairs as the training data (U2 and U3).
 For HotpotQA, the original paper of SpanBERT only reported the results for the MRQA-2019 shared task~\cite{DBLP:conf/acl-mrqa/FischTJSCC19}, which only includes the bridge-type questions in HotpotQA.
-Therefore, we retrain the SpanBERT on the full HotpotQA dataset to get the supervised benchmark (S4) and using the same model setting to train the unsupervised versions (Z7 and Z8).
+Therefore, we retrain the SpanBERT on the full HotpotQA dataset to get the supervised benchmark (S4) and using the same model setting to train the unsupervised versions (U7 and U8).